-In the advective cooling term, the entropy gradient is assumed constant with radius and on the order of unity.
-The entropy is the sum of four components, corresponding to the pressure terms:
+In the advective cooling term, the entropy gradient is assumed to be constant with radius and be on the order of unity.
+The entropy is the sum of four components, which correspond to the pressure terms

-Here
+Here,

 and the contributions from electrons, positrons, protons and neutrons are

 with